What happens to SAP GTS after 2027?

 In addition, many trade and customs records must be retained for years, for audits, foreign trade controls or customs verification.
 Without access to this historical data, companies risk compliance violations, fines and liability issues.

-All relevant information, such as export documents, customs transactions, communication logs and audit trails, remains accessible in the long term, audit-proof and GDPR-compliant.
+All relevant information, such as export documents, customs transactions, communication logs and audit trails, remains accessible in the long-term and audit-proof.
 Once archiving is complete, the legacy system can be fully decommissioned, eliminating maintenance and security risks.

 AvenDATA supports you in transferring your GTS data securely, transparently and in full compliance with legal requirements.
 With experience from numerous successfully completed GTS archiving projects worldwide, AvenDATA is a reliable partner for your business.